brainlife/docs/docs/tutorial/diffusion-preprocessing.md

 1) Stage both dMRI datasets (for each phase encoding) to a new process in the project by selecting the checkbox next to the datatypes and clicking 'Stage to process'
 2) In the processes tab, click 'Submit App', search for ''FSL Top-up & Eddy', and then click the app card
 3) Select inputs and configuration parameters
-	a.
-For the first dMRI input, select the raw dMRI image corresponding to the 'PA' phase encoding direction that was staged to the process.
+	* For the first dMRI input, select the raw dMRI image corresponding to the 'PA' phase encoding direction that was staged to the process.
 For the second dMRI input, select the raw dMRI image corresponding to the 'AP phase encoding direction that was staged to the process.
-	b.
-For 'param', input the dwell time for the acquisition.
+	* For 'param', input the dwell time for the acquisition.
 For more information about this field, please see https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/eddy/Faq#How_do_I_know_what_to_put_into_my_--acqp_file or ask your MR physicist
-	c.
-For 'encode', select 'posterior-->anterior/anterior-->posterior' from the dropdown menu
+	* For 'encode', select 'posterior-->anterior/anterior-->posterior' from the dropdown menu
-	d.
-Select the 'Archive all output datasets when finished' box
+	* Select the 'Archive all output datasets when finished' box
 4) Click submit
 5) Once results finish, visualize the results by clicking the eye icon next to the output dataset and choose 'fsleyes' as the viewer